JarethMcC/gemini-console-app/README.md

 - `-en, --exclude-name [NAME...]`: Exclude files with these names (e.g. config.json)
 - `-mb, --max-bytes BYTES`: Maximum total bytes to read from files
 - `-m, --model MODEL_NAME`: Specify the Gemini model to use (default: `gemini-2.0-flash`).
 Check Google AI documentation for available models.
+- `-tu, --token-usage`: Print the token usage for the request and response.

 ### Examples